Unboxed-Software/solana-react-native-counter/README.md

 }
 ```

-### 8. MainScreen.tsx
+#### 8. Create MainScreen.tsx

 Now, let’s put everything together to create our UI.
 Create a new folder `screens` and a new file `MainScreen.tsx` inside it.
 In this file, we are only structuring the screen to display two yet-to-be created components: `CounterView` and `CounterButton`.

 Additionally, in this file we're introducing React Native's `StyleSheet`.
-This is another difference from regular react, but behaves very similarly to CSS.
+This is another difference from regular React.
+Don't worry, it behaves very similarly to CSS.

+In `screens/MainScreen.tsx` paste the following:

 ```tsx
 import {StatusBar, StyleSheet, View} from 'react-native';